 To protect yourself from them, you need anti-malware program like MalwareFox.

-MalwareFox not only protects computer from malware attacks but also cleans infected computers in one click.
+MalwareFox not only protects the computer from malware attacks but also cleans infected computers in one click.

-It runs alongside primary antivirus without hampering the performance of computer.
+It runs alongside primary antivirus without hampering the performance of a computer.

-MalwareFox is designed to catch unknown malware and zero day eploits which are often missed by Antivirus programs.
+MalwareFox is designed to catch unknown malware and zero-day exploits which are often missed by Antivirus programs.
 It is must have on any Windows PC.